Dehydrated? Know What Color Your Pee Is

 Let Me Explain

-It’s summer in Las Vegas.
-That means it’s going to be hot outside.
-Real Hot!
+It’s summer in Las Vegas, which means it’s going to be hot outside—really Hot!
 If you plan to walk the Las Vegas Strip or hike in one of our National Parks in this heat, it’s essential to know what color your pee is.
 Seriously.

 You may be wondering why I said that.
 Glad you asked…